+The continuing loss of biodiversity is an issue of global concern.
 Europe's biological diversity, in addition to displaying a number of important ecological characteristics, is testament to the millennial symbiosis between man and his natural environment.
-Today, however, biodiversity faces a major crisis at both global and European levels, the implications of which still have not been fully appreciated.
+In effect, more than on any other continent, human activities have been shaping biodiversity over centuries.
+Ecosystems were relatively stable until the agricultural and industrial revolutions of the past two centuries.1 Today, however, biodiversity faces a major crisis at both global and European levels, the implications of which still have not been fully appreciated.
 Biodiversity is indeed passing through a period of major crisis.
-Most natural or semi-natural, continental and costal ecosystems are now subject to significant modifications as a result of human activity.
-Scientists expect that these disruptions will cause an unprecedented drop in the wealth of specific and genetic diversity.
-As a result, the number of species deemed to be under threat in Europe by the International Union for Nature Conservation.
+Most natural or semi-natural, continental and costal ecosystems are now subject to significant modifications as a result of human activity (land use changes, intensification of agriculture, land abandonment, urban sprawl, climate change, etc.).
+Scientists expect that these disruptions will cause an unprecedented drop in the wealth of specific and genetic diversity.2

-In order to reverse these negative trends, in 1979 the EU enacted the Birds Protection Directive 1, and in 1992 a sister directive, Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (the "Habitats Directive").
-In addition, a clear commitment to halting the loss of biodiversity in the EU has been made in the Commission's Communication on Halting the Loss of Biodiversity by 2010 - and Beyond.2
+In order to reverse these negative trends, in 1979 the EU enacted the Birds Protection Directive,3 and in 1992 a sister directive, Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (the 'Habitats Directive').
+In addition, under the Convention on Biological Diversity, the EU agreed in 2001 to a global target of 'significantly reducing the current rate of biodiversity loss by 2010'.
+After this failed attempt to stop